rwjdk/TrelloDotNet/README.md

 ```

 ## On the subject of getting Ids from Trello
-- The easiest way to get Ids in Trello is to use the API itself of use the share buttons in the project
+- The easiest way to get Ids in Trello is to use the API itself or use the share buttons in the project

 ![Trello Board](Images/trello_board.png)